July 31, 2023

 “Better yet, take a friend along to enjoy the pastime with you.”

 The shooting sports can provide a lifetime of enjoyment with family and friends.
-It’s a safe, fun activity enjoyed by an estimated 50 million Americans, according to the NSSF.
-The world-class Ben Avery Shooting Facility, one of the nation’s largest publicly operated shooting facilities, drew more than 225,000 recreational shooters in 2016.
+It’s a safe, fun activity enjoyed annually by an estimated 50 million Americans, 20 million of whom participate on a regular basis, according to the NSSF (in 2016).
+The world-class Ben Avery Shooting Facility (BASF), one of the nation’s largest publicly operated shooting facilities, drew more than 200,000 recreational shooters in 2022.

 There are nine other shooting facilities located throughout the state, owned by the Arizona Game and Fish Commission.
 There also are dozens of independently owned and operated ranges, which can be found at http://wheretoshoot.org/index2.cfm.